 Many operators believe that maintenance is best left for when machines suffer some kind of damage or interruption.
 This, however, can prove to be very costly given that repair charges will be stacked on top.
 Being proactive about maintenance is effective in keeping costs low and ensuring a longer machine lifespan.

-When it comes to minimising commercial laundry costs, staying ahead of industry trends and best practices is usually a good way of cutting down on expenditure.
+When it comes to minimising laundry costs, staying ahead of industry trends and best practices is usually a good way of cutting down on expenditure.

 As noted above, by moving toward renewable power sources, investing in energy-saving washers and dryers, and tracking resource usage patterns – perhaps through a comprehensive laundry production management system – reducing expenditure to enjoy greater profits is easier than ever!

 How else can I cut down on commercial laundry costs?

 To find out more tips on reducing commercial laundry costs head to the Bundle Laundry blog today!